Analysis of Macroeconomic and Financial Markets Data

 The course starts with an inspection of various features of different time series with a special focus on trends and seasonal fluctuations.
 We will see what changes in terms of econometrics once we introduce a time dimension.
 Students will learn how to model time series processes using the ARMA framework.
 Subsequently, the course covers the basics of time series forecasting and methods for evaluating time series forecasts.
 We will discuss what changes if our data exhibit so-called stochastic trends and how we can test for them.
 Finally, we review the most important properties of financial markets data and cover the basics of GARCH models which is the most commonly used type of model to capture these properties.

 I regularly teach this course in the winter semester.
 You can take the exam at the end of the winter semester and at the end of the summer semester.
 The course language is English.

 The course consists of weekly lectures (2 SWS) and exercise sessions (2 SWS).
 The latter focus on practicing theoretical exercises and interpretation of graphs and regression outputs and on the implementation of econometric methods in R. The lectures are taught by Prof. Dr. Jonas Dovern and the exercise sessions are organized by Lena Müller.

 The course is worth 5 ECTS which can be earned by passing a written exam (60 minutes).
+Students can improve their grades by regularly participating in biweekly quizzes during the semester.
 It is a mandatory course for the B.Sc.
 International Economic Studies.

-You can find more information about dates, grading, the software that is used, and the course in general in the syllabus.
+You can find more information about dates, grading, the software that is used, and the course in general in the syllabus (current version for winter term 2022/23).